View Other Content

 Once for Watford

-2002 - Jermaine Pennant won his only England Under-21’s cap while on loan at Watford as they won a friendly 1-0 in Slovenia.
+2002 - Jermaine Pennant won his only England Under-21’s cap while on loan at Watford, with future red Paul Konchesky making his debut as they won a friendly 1-0 in Slovenia.
 Reds defender Stephen Wright also featured.

 2001 - Ex-reds reserve striker Paul Jewell was sacked as Sheffield Wednesday’s boss after only eight months in charge as they struggled in the First Division.